 and spouses facing allegations of abuse.
 While domestic violence is a

 serious matter, there are cases where an innocent person is wrongfully

 accused of family violence, especially in the midst of an ugly divorce

 or child custody battle.

-If domestic violence is a factor in your relationship, I urge you to contact
+If domestic violence is a factor in your relationship, we urge you to contact

-me right away.
-I understand the sensitive nature of your situation and
+us right away.
+We understand the sensitive nature of your situation and

 the urgency involved.
 Such cases are delicate matters that must be handled